iot-router/perenio.elegance/docs/Perenio_LXC_EE_system._User_manual.md

 Static address is automatically allocated and assigned to the LXC at the time of LXC creation.
 DNS access by the name of LXC is available.
 It provides network access to the LXC created based on this EE by the name of LXC.
 This execution environment is based on BEE.
 An additional option - LXC_PROXY - is available for LXC-packages based on this execution environment.
 It provides HTTP-proxy to redirect HTTP/REST requests of the specified port from the router to the LXC.
+The default SSH port is 22.
+The default HTTP port is 80.
+The default HTTPS port is 443.
+Unlike BEE, there is no ports availability check.

 ### 2.2.4.
 IOT-EE